-Covid 19 coronavirus: Winston Peters says New Zealand Black Lives Matter protest organisers should be prosecuted
+Covid 19 coronavirus: NZ may move to alert level 1 next week says Jacinda Ardern as Winston Peters speaks out about protests

+New Zealand could now move to level 1 on Wednesday next week - earlier than expected - as the Prime Minister defends police actions at protests which breached level-2 rules yesterday.

-Deputy Prime Minister Winston Peters wants to know why New Zealand is not at alert level 1 if authorities are condoning mass protests in New Zealand.
+Deputy Prime Minister Winston Peters has called for organisers of the Black Lives Matter protests to be prosecuted and wants to know why New Zealand is not at alert level 1 now if authorities are condoning mass gatherings.

+Ardern revealed on Newstalk ZB this morning that Cabinet would now consider, next Monday, an earlier-than-expected move to level 1, with very few restrictions on the Kiwi lifestyle.

+She confirmed the country could be at level 1 by Wednesday next week.
+"We have tended to give people 48 hours."

 Thousands of people attended events around the country yesterday - where Covid-19 social distancing rules were clearly broken - over the death of George Floyd in the United States and in solidarity with the Black Lives Matter movement.